Table of Contents

 The portion of undifferentiated intermediate mesoderm in contact with the tips of the branching ureteric bud is known as the metanephrogenic blastema.
 Signals released from the ureteric bud induce the differentiation of the metanephrogenic blastema into the renal tubules.

 As the renal tubules grow, they come into contact and join with connecting tubules of the collecting duct system, forming a continuous passage for flow from the renal tubule to the collecting duct.
 Simultaneously, precursors of vascular endothelial cells begin to take their position at the tips of the renal tubules.
 These cells differentiate into the cells of the definitive glomerulus.

-The following form out of the stem of the ureteric bud which has sprouted, by means of widening and branching:
+The following structures form out of the stem of the ureteric bud, which has sprouted, by means of widening and branching:

 - Renal pelvis

 - Five major calyces